Flexible privacy groups

 The owner is identified by the signing key.
 Transactions to add and remove participants, or upgrade the management contract, must be signed by the same key that signed the group creation transaction.

 When creating a flexible privacy group, generate the privacy group ID for the group outside of Besu and pass the ID as a parameter.

-The web3js-eea library generates a unique privacy group ID and passes the ID to Besu when creating a privacy group.
+The web3js-quorum library generates a unique privacy group ID and passes the ID to Besu when creating a privacy group.

 When generating a privacy group ID, you must ensure the ID is unique across all network participants.
 If you create a privacy group with an existing privacy group ID, the existing privacy group is overwritten.

-To ensure unique privacy group IDs, using 256-bit SecureRandom is recommended.
+To ensure unique privacy group IDs, we recommend using 256-bit SecureRandom.

 When using multi-tenancy with flexible privacy groups, each user provides a JSON Web Token (JWT) which allows Besu to check that the user has access to functionality and data associated with a privacy group.

 Using multi-tenancy with flexible privacy groups is more complex than with offchain privacy groups because users may be added and removed from flexible privacy groups.
 When a user is added to a privacy group, they get access to all existing data in the privacy group.
 After being removed from a privacy group, a user retains access to already existing data in the privacy group, up to the block containing the privacy marker transaction (PMT) that removed them (the removal block).
 A removed user doesn’t have access to data in the privacy group that happens after they were removed.

 In particular, when multi-tenancy is enabled and a user requests access to a privacy group they were once a member of but later removed from, Besu allows the user access to the following functionality and data associated with the privacy group:

 Private transactions using